Channel-Wise Mixed-Precision Quantization for Large Language Models: Method

 \subsubsection{Outlier Protection}

 Another key challenge in low-bit LLM quantization is the protection of outlier values~\citep{bondarenko2021understanding,wei2022outlier,dettmers2022gpt3}.
 Previous studies have demonstrated that naively quantizing weights with a large dynamic range significantly degrades performance, particularly at low precisions~\citep{kim2023squeezellm}.
 However, in some cases, retaining a small fraction (less than 1\%) of outlier weights in FP16 has been shown to reduce up to 75\% of the total quantization error~\citep{dettmers2023spqr}.
 This suggests that extracting outliers prior to quantization can mitigate their negative impact and minimize quantization loss.
 Consistent with prior works~\citep{li2023llm,kim2023squeezellm}, we retain 0.5\% of outliers in high precision (16-bit), while applying quantization to the remaining weights.
-Our approach focuses on protecting two types of outliers: activation-based outliers and quantization-based outliers.
+Our method further distinguishes between two categories of outliers: those identified by activation magnitude and those based on quantization error.

-As illustrated in Figure~\ref{fig:act}, we observe that outliers exhibit a channel-wise pattern -- if an outlier appears in a channel, it consistently occurs across all tokens.
-Table~\ref{tab:preliminary} empirically demonstrates that preserving salient weights based on the activation distribution helps mitigate quantization loss.
+As illustrated in Figure~\ref{fig:act}, we observe that outliers exhibit a channel-wise pattern, if an outlier appears in a channel, it consistently occurs across all tokens.
+Table~\ref{tab:preliminary} demonstrates that preserving salient weights based on the activation distribution helps mitigate quantization loss.
 Motivated by these findings, we introduce an activation-based outlier detection method, which identifies outliers $\mO_{\text{act}}$ from the weight matrix $\mW$.
-Specifically, we select channels corresponding to the top 0.45\% largest values in the activation's L2-norm vector $\va$, and preserve these channels in FP16 precision.
+Specifically, we select channels corresponding to the top 0.45\% largest values in the activation's L2-norm vector $\va$ and preserve these channels in FP16 precision.

 In addition to selecting channel-wise outliers, we also investigate the protection of a small subset of quantization-sensitive outliers.
 Though we introduced our non-uniform quantization method, a small fraction of weights exhibit significantly larger magnitudes compared to the majority.
 These large weights can distort the clustering process by shifting centroids away from the bulk of the weight distribution, thereby negatively impacting the performance of the quantized LLM.
 A conventional approach to outlier protection involves the removal of weights based solely on their magnitude.
 However, instead of simply eliminating high-magnitude outliers, our objective is to identify and remove those that most adversely affect the quantization process.